horchi/linux-p4d/README.md

 - if no Status options are set you will get a mail for each status change
 - set the script option /usr/local/bin/p4d-mail.sh

+(If the heating values are added as attachment to the mail please check the next steps.
+- check if heirloom-mailx is installed (ls -lah /etc/alternatives/mail)
+- if output link is /etc/alternatives/mail -> /usr/bin/mail.mailutils
+- remove heirloom-mailx (aptitude remove heirloom-mailx))

 Configure Time sync:
 --------------------

-With the next steps you can enable a time synchronization of the p4d and the heating.
+With the next steps you can enable a time synchronization of the p4d and the heating:
-If the you enable the feature you can set the max time difference between the LINUX time and the time of the heating.
-The p4d will set the time of the heating to the same time as the LINUX time.
+If you enable this feature you can set the max time difference between the p4d systemtime and the time of the heating.
+The p4d will set the time of the heating (once a day) to his the systemtime.
+Therefore it is revcommended to hold your system time in sync, e.g. by running the ntp daemon.

-- check if ntpd is running "/etc/init.d/ntp status" if not you have to install the daemon
+- check if ntpd (openntpd, ...) is running "/etc/init.d/ntp status" if not you have to install it
 - start the WEBIF and Login, go to the Setup page
 - enable "Tägliche Zeitsynchronisation" and set the max time difference in seconds in the line "Maximale Abweichung"
 - save configuration